Are you looking to integrate a WordPress contact form with PayPal?

 1. Install and Activate WPForms

 You’ll need a WPForms Pro or a higher plan to collect payments with PayPal.

 After purchasing WPForms Pro, log in to your WPForms dashboard and head to the Downloads tab to find your WPForms Pro download file.

-Once the file is downloaded, install the plugin your site.
+Once the file is downloaded, install the plugin on your site.
 If you need assistance, see our doc guide on installing WPForms for detailed instructions.

 2. Install WPForms PayPal Commerce Addon

 Once WPForms Pro is active on your site, you’ll need to install the PayPal Commerce addon as well.

 To install the addon, navigate to WPForms in the WordPress dashboard, then click on Addons.

 Scroll down to find the PayPal Commerce addon or search for it using the search bar.
 Then, click Install Addon under PayPal Commerce Addon.

 Note: PayPal Commerce is not to be confused with PayPal Standard.
 While both addons allow you to add PayPal checkout to your forms, PayPal Commerce offers more powerful features.
 We’ll be using PayPal Commerce in this tutorial.

 Once the addon is installed, the next thing to do is connect your website with your PayPal account.
 From the WordPress dashboard, navigate to WPForms » Settings.